-Dask is a flexible parallel computing library for analytic computing.
+Dask is a flexible library for parallel computing in Python.

 - Dynamic task scheduling optimized for computation.
 This is similar to Airflow, Luigi, Celery, or Make, but optimized for interactive computational workloads.